Open Reading Period: August 15 - December 15

 - Though we cannot take every piece sent to us, we will, at times, be compelled to provide feedback - in these cases, it will take a little longer to get back to you.

-Considering that craft is not genre specific, we welcome prose with a range of forms, subjects and aesthetics.
+Considering that craft is not genre specific, we welcome prose with a range of forms, subjects, and aesthetics.
 However, we will not publish pure "genre" pieces that do not re-imagine their position as works of literature, nor are we interested in highly experimental or “literary” work that is not honest, accessible, or relatable.
-We are also interested in hybrid prose - i.e. lyrical fiction or braided essays.
-We are also not interested, at present, in purely scholarly work or editorial nonfiction.
+We are also interested in hybrid prose - i.e. lyrical fiction, lyrical essays, braided essays, etc. We are not interested in purely scholarly work or editorial nonfiction.

 Whatever the genre, you must demonstrate a clear understanding of your craft.